xing/hops/packages/express/README.md

 ###### `-p` / `--production`

-This is just a shortcut for `NODE_ENV=production hops serve` - it sets the environment variable `NODE_ENV` to `production` which enables several performance optimizations for Express.js and its middleware.
+This is a shortcut for `NODE_ENV=production hops serve` - it sets the environment variable `NODE_ENV` to `production` which enables several performance optimizations for Express.js and its middleware.

-You may use either `hops serve -p` or `NODE_ENV=production hops serve`.
+You may use either `hops serve -p` or its equivalent `NODE_ENV=production hops serve`.

 ### Usage